ML-HDU/LBL_LBLSig/README.md

 ## Instruction

-Please unzip "results-auc.zip".
-<br>The folder "results-auc" saves the hyper-parameters that can reproduce the results listed in Table 1 of the paper.
+The folder "results-auc" saves the hyper-parameters that can reproduce the results listed in Table 1 of the paper.
 There may be deviations due to computer hardware differences even if set the same random seed.

 For the MLP-type networks, we uses datasets with the ".mat" file format.
 For example, the results of Table 1 under the MLP backbone are obtained using the dataset "MATLAB_CIFAR10_colour".
 For this dataset, you should download the original CIFAR10 dataset first.
 Then, the MATLAB function in "./datasets/MATLAB_CIFAR10_colour/CIFAR10_my_formatting.m" can help you derive the dataset "MATLAB_CIFAR10_colour".